- posted by:

 “I Give God 10% Why do you get 18?”

-Now before the religious apologists start commenting, religious doctors go on missions overseas to help the poor – because their god says so.
+Now before the religious apologists start commenting, religious doctors go on missions overseas to help the poor – but some because their god says so.
 It’s helpful but done for the wrong reasons.
 Religious people go overseas to poor countries to spread the word god – not helpful.
 Food and shelter are helpful.
 Using church tax exempts to feed the poor would be helpful.
+More soup kitchens would be helpful.
 Not preaching against condom use and enabling the spread of AIDS would be useful.

 As an atheist I follow no god.
 I take no instruction from an invisible entity.
 I self police and treat others how I would like to be treated.
 I have no ability to say “I give 100% to a higher power, that’s my quota done”.
 I can’t wiggle out of doing good deeds without looking like an apathetic jerk.